zachspiel/ChoreTrackerApp/D2-Requirements.md

 Extensions:

-4.The user denies the confirmation and the system notfies the admin.
+4.The user denies the confirmation and the system notifies the admin.
 The admin can send the confirmation again.